RocketChat/docs-old/6. Developer Guides/Realtime-API/1. Method Calls/23. Unarchive Rooms/README.md

 # Unarchive Rooms

-Unarchving a room removes it from being read only and then adds it back to the channel list on the left.
+Unarchiving a room removes it from being read only and then adds it back to the channel list on the left.

 ## Requirements

 | Logged In | Permission | Setting |
 | --- | --- | --- |
 | Yes | `unarchive-room` | _none_ |

 ## Payload

 1. String - the id of the room to unarchive

 ## Example Call